Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Additional Baseline Comparisons

-We evaluate the effectiveness of \textit{LFA} versus\textit{ k-means} clustering on the CelebA dataset using four face recognition models: ArcFace, CosFace, ElasticFace, and PartialFC.
+While Figure \ref{fig:semantic_comparison} in the main text demonstrates the effect of varying cluster sizes on semantic distance for the RFW dataset, we extend this analysis here to the CelebA dataset.
+Specifically, we evaluate the effectiveness of LatentAlign against $k$-means clustering across all four face recognition models (ArcFace, CosFace, ElasticFace, and PartialFC).

-A fair comparison between \textit{LFA} and \textit{ k-means} requires that both methods produce groups of similar size (i.e., similar average number of images per group).
-This is crucial because larger groups tend to exhibit greater variation, which increases the average intra-group attribute distance.

-Therefore, instead of selecting a fixed value of $k$ or threshold arbitrarily, we adjust $k$ (for\textit{ k-means}) and $\tau$ (for \textit{LFA}) to yield clusters with comparable average sizes.
-For example, a setting with $k=2000$ typically yields clusters with approximately 100 images.
-We adopt the same principle here and align group sizes across methods to allow meaningful comparison.
+A fair comparison requires both methods to produce subpopulations of similar average sizes, as larger groups inherently exhibit greater variation, and thus higher average intra-group attribute distance.
+Therefore, rather than selecting arbitrary hyperparameters, we systematically adjust $k$ (for $k$-means) and the projection threshold $\tau$ (for LatentAlign) to align the average cluster sizes.
+For instance, setting $k=2000$ on CelebA typically yields clusters of approximately 100 images.

-In Table~\ref{tab:ablation-distance}, we report the average intra-group attribute distance (lower is better) for each method, at three different cluster size settings (50, 100, and 200 images per group).
-For each setting, we bold the lower (better) value between \textit{LFA} and \textit{k-means} for each model.
-Thresholds for \textit{LFA} and values of $k$ for \textit{k-means} are shown in parentheses.
+In Table~\ref{tab:ablation-distance}, we report the average intra-group attribute distance (where lower is better) for both methods at three different cluster size settings: 50, 100, and 200 images per group.
+For each setting, the superior value for each model is bolded.
+The specific thresholds $\tau$ for LatentAlign and $k$ values for $k$-means used to achieve these comparable sizes are provided in parentheses.